-There will be presented to the meeting a proposal to adopt the 2004 Non-Employee Directors Stock Award Plan ("2004 Plan").
-The 2004 Plan will replace the 1993 Outside Directors Stock Award Plan, which expired by its terms on October 13, 2003.
-The Board believes that an equity-based incentive plan is an integral component of an attractive compensation program that will attract, retain, and reward qualified non-employee directors, to the benefit of the Company and its shareholders.
-The Board has approved the 2004 Plan and directed that it be submitted to the shareholders for approval.
+There will be presented to the meeting a proposal to adopt the 2004 Employee Incentive Stock Award Plan (the "Employee Plan").
+The Employee Plan will replace the 1993 Employee Stock Award Plan, which expired by its terms on October 13, 2003.
+The Board believes stock options play an important role in attracting and retaining the services of outstanding personnel and in encouraging such employees to have a greater financial investment in the Company (although the Employee Plan does not necessarily require them to hold for investment the stock received under the Employee Plan).
+The Board has approved the Employee Plan and directed that it be submitted to the shareholders for approval.